vidispine/hull-tutorials/dev-to/kubernetes-dashboard-hull/02_setup/README.md

   versionPriority: 100
 ```

-Quite a lot of objects, this is because the templating command rendered both the HULL default RBAC objects as well as the `metrics-server` subchart objects.
-Since we did not explicitly enable the deployment of the `metrics-server` subchart this can be considered a bug, however let us just disable the `metrics-server` chart deployment for this tutorial by typing:
+Hmm, quite a lot of objects.
+This is because the templating command rendered both the HULL default RBAC objects as well as the `metrics-server` subchart default objects.
+Since we did not explicitly enable the deployment of the `metrics-server` subchart this may be considered a Helm bug, however let us just disable the `metrics-server` chart deployment for this tutorial by typing:

 ```sh
 echo 'metrics-server:
   enabled: false' > values.yaml
 ```

+Editing the `values.yaml` has the direct effect on the output that `metrics-server` subchart deployment is disabled.
 Now the `helm template .` output should only contain the HULL objects which are created by default.

 You can verify this by entering again:

 ```sh
 helm template .